Legal Mushrooms in the US: 2026 Guide to What's Allowed

 Watch list (failed bills) | Texas | Multiple 2025 bills attempted to add muscimol and ibotenic acid to penalty group 2 of the Texas Controlled Substances Act.
 All failed to pass. |

-Labeling rules | Minnesota | Not banned, but the Minnesota Department of Agriculture requires Amanita products to be sold as dietary supplements (not conventional foods) with full ingredient transparency, including Latin name and mushroom part used. |
+Labeling rules | Minnesota | Not banned.
+The Minnesota Department of Agriculture requires Amanita products to be sold as dietary supplements with full ingredient transparency, including Latin name and mushroom part used. |

 How Legal Mushroom Compounds Actually Compare